Your life’s work, seen from a collective perspective

 For people who want to find new steps on the journey to live Humanity’s Code of Care

-Bringing experiences together and embracing the fulness.
-After the individual mapping their is a round of storytelling.
-Just as it makes sense in a cooperation to bring in all talents instead of just make a selection, it makes sense to collect the whole richness of experiences.
-This fills the center in the group circle with authentic pieces of reality and it leads to a fruitful conversation.
+Bringing experiences together and embracing the fullness.
+After the individual mapping there is a round of storytelling.
+Just as it makes sense in a collaboration to bring in all talents instead of only a selection, it makes sense to collect the whole richness of your experiences.
+For the group exchange this brings in many authentic pieces of reality, which leads to a fruitful conversation.

 Creating the right conditions for a formative exchange.
 Each participant in the workshop shares their high- and lowlights, the others listen deeply.
 No comments, no judgement, just attention.
 This creates an atmosphere of connection and involvement and sets the right conditions for a constructive exchange about social and societal patterns.
 People are asked to voice what they wish to talk about from their story, so the converation will be reality-based and grounded.

 Developing future orientation is a key capacity.
 The organising stickers are a collection which was created for the purpose of expanding our scope to include statements that give substance to aspects of Humanity’s Code of Care that are not considered much or overlooked.
 It is an eclectic collection, which will be constantly updated to be of service to inspire renewal of our views.
 Individually, people add their choice of statements of relevance and meaning and add those to the themes for the future on the poster.
 This creates a view of what is important for you in the future.
 A short round of storytelling follows in which the participants share what and how they would like their future to be.
 Imagination and visualisation are powerful tools for creation.
 This counts not only for a work of art but also for your life.
 It will prove really worth your while to practice to look around and forward, now and then, especially in our time in which every day seems to be loaded to the brim with whatever is asking for our attention.